 USA: Stock market capitalization, in dollars

-(measure: billion U.S. dollars; source: The World Bank)
+(measure: billion U.S. dollars; Source: The World Bank)

-USA: Stock market capitalization, billion USD: For that indicator, The World Bank provides data for the USA from 1975 to 2015.
-The average value for the USA during that period was 9324.69 billion U.S. dollars with a minumum of 703.8 billion U.S. dollars in 1975 and a maximum of 25067.54 billion U.S. dollars in 2017.
+USA: Stock market capitalization, billion USD: For that indicator, The World Bank provides data for the USA from 1980 to 2018.
+The average value for the USA during that period was 11998.58 billion U.S. dollars with a minumum of 1263.56 billion U.S. dollars in 1981 and a maximum of 32120.7 billion U.S. dollars in 2017.
 See the global rankings for that indicator or use the country comparator to compare trends over time.